 Alternatives to suspension ensure students do not miss instruction; these strategies can be especially useful for some older students who have academic challenges and may skip school or act out in class in an effort to be suspended, hoping to avoid school work.

-School-Family Mediation Counseling, like that provided by Mediation Matters, can be used with students who are repeatedly chronically absent.
+School-Family Mediation Counseling, like that provided by Community Dispute Resolution Centers across the state, can be used with students who are repeatedly chronically absent.
 In an effort to maintain a positive approach, an external mediator is invited to work with family members and school staff to handle conflict in a constructive manner and resolve a dispute by finding mutually acceptable solutions.